Join Us

 4.3 Lath and Plaster Walls

-For older properties with lath and plaster walls, fiberglass mesh comes as a savior.
-Instead of ripping off the existing plaster and starting from scratch, you can Apply fiberglass mesh over the sound surface.
+For older properties with lath and plaster walls, fiberglass mesh is a savior.
+Instead of ripping off the existing plaster and starting from scratch, you can apply fiberglass mesh over the sound surface.
 As long as the plaster is not blown and there are just hairline cracks or surface cracking, the mesh will provide the necessary reinforcement to prevent further damage.
-This is especially beneficial when preserving historical elements, such as cornices or Ceiling roses, as it eliminates the need for extensive renovations.
+This is especially beneficial when preserving historical elements, such as cornices or ceiling roses, as it eliminates the need for extensive renovations.

 4.4 Bathroom Floors